 47615.2: A comet discovered by the Enterprise is found

 to be the archive of the ancient D'Arsay civilization.
 Soon parts of the

 starship are being converted to artifacts of this culture.
 The program

 also targets Data and makes him impersonate different iconic

 characters.
-Eventually, Picard and the others deduce that Masaka, the
+Eventually, Picard and the others deduce that

 most feared character, and her pursuer, Korgano, share a cycle much like Earth's sun and moon.
 With time